me9hanics/AWS-job-posting-analysis/README.md

-# AWS-job-posting-analysis: Scraping the karriere.at website for job postings + Using AWS services to extract English key phrases
+# Job posting analysis with AWS: Scraping the karriere.at website for job postings + Using AWS services to extract relevant key phrases

-A project collecting job postings from scraping job postings from websites such as [Karriere.at](karriere.at), extracting information such as description keywords, running AWS Cloud Computing tools to obtain insightful information.
+A project collecting job postings from scraping websites such as [Karriere.at](karriere.at), extracting information such as description keywords, running AWS Cloud Computing tools combined with other NLP methods to obtain valuable insights.

+The implementation has been updated to support easier implementation of scraping other websites; the core of this is the very general `BaseScraper` class - each website has a separate scraper class inherited from the base class.
+The base class has methods that covers various scenarios: when only HTTP(S) requests are needed to gather the data, when JavaScript content has to be loaded (using Selenium as a headless browser), scrolling and loading new postings, pressing buttons and closing popups.

-The current implementation only has a pipeline for scraping job postings from karriere.at, but extending it to enterprise websites is planned.
-The pipeline deals with and makes use of the fact that majority of the postings are written German.
+The AWS key phrase extraction analysis was used on ~300 job postings from karriere.at, and none from other websites (as scraping solutions for those were not yet implemented at the time of analysis).
+The pipeline deals with and makes use of the fact that majority of the postings are written in German.

 ## Description